Pro Tip: Poison Oak

 How to Handle Poison Oak

-- Learn to identify and avoid it at all costs.
+- Learn to identify and avoid it.
 If you know your favorite mountain bike trail or kayak portage route has poison oak then stay home or go somewhere else.

 - If you decide to go out anyway and there is a chance you made contact with this nasty plant then wash thoroughly with soap and water.
 Urushiol is an oil that cannot be removed by water alone.
 Technu is a popular produce that works on your skin and clothes.